AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 :c:`t` corresponds to :ada:`T`.
 An Ada access parameter :ada:`access T` corresponds on the C side to :c:`t*` where :c:`t` corresponds to :ada:`T`.
 And finally, a private type is passed according to the full definition of the type;
-the fact that it is private is just a matter of the controlling the client view, being private doesn't affect how it is passed.
+the fact that it is private is just a matter of controlling the client view, being private doesn't affect how it is passed.
 There are other simple cases, such as access-to-subprogram types, but we can leave that to the Annex.